Frequently Asked Questions

 Enrollment

-Each department is in charge of it's own courses and no one else's and each department has its own override procedures.
+Each department is in charge of its own courses and no one else's and each department has its own override procedures.
 Use the Override Procedures resource to determine how to request an override.

 You can find your enrollment appointment in your Student Center in MyMadison.
 Enrollment appointments are typically released about a week before each enrollment week.